This blog post contains a recipe for smoor djawa. Smoor Djawa is a traditional and easy Indonesian meat stew from the Island of Java in Indonesia.

 What is Smoor Djawa?

-Smoor is really a Dutch word that means to braise or slow cook food.
+Smoor is really a Dutch word that means to braise or slow-cook food.
 In Indonesia the derived word is semur, which is what describes a meat stew, braised in a sweet soy sauce or ‘ketjap manis’.
-Djawa is the Indonesia name for Java, where this meal originates, hence the combination Smoor Djawa.
+Djawa is the Indonesian name for Java, where this meal originates, hence the combination Smoor Djawa.

 It is important to use ketjap manis in this recipe, as opposed to normal soy sauce, as the ketjap is dark and thick and sweetened with molasses, which imparts a fantastic flavour to the meat.
 Normal soy sauce can be a bit too salty to use with this dish.

 The wish to try cooking this recipe myself came from my gastronomic experiences in Indonesia in Jakarta and Bandung in the early 1990’s.